kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

       Set.of()         // No peers
   );

-- // Accessory forwards the event
+- // HomekitAccessory forwards the event
-- EventMetadata metadata2 = new EventMetadata(
+- HomekitEventMetadata metadata2 = new HomekitEventMetadata(
 -     metadata1,       // Preserve original publisher
 -     "accessory:456"  // New immediate origin
 - );